Generating functions for fixed points of the Mullineux map: Proof of the main results

 When $e$ is odd notice that Definition \ref{def: Me(n)=fixedpointsmullineux}(i) gives that if $e \mid a_i$ then actually $N=2e \mid a_i$.
 This is not the case for $e$-even, and this means that $\mathcal{M}_e(n)$ in this case is not dealt with by the bijections in \cite{AndrewsOlssonPartitionIdentities}.
 However in \cite{BessenrodtGeneralisationsofAndrewsOlsson}, Bessenrodt gave a vast generalization that includes this case.
 So in her notation let $N=2e$ for $e$ even.
 Choose the sets $A'=\{e\}$ and $A''=\{1,3,5,\ldots, 2e-1\}$ with $A=A'\cup A''.$ One can check that the conditions for $\mathcal{M}_e(n)$ are precisely those defining Bessenrodt's set $P_2(A',A''; N,n).$ Bessenrodt gives a bijection with a set $P_1(A',A''; N,n)$, which are all partitions with parts congruent mod $2e$ to elements of $A$ and repeating parts must be congruent to elements of $A'$.
 This is precisely the set of partitions with all parts odd or odd multiples of $e$ with the odd parts distinct.
 This proves Theorem \ref{thm: main result}(b).

-Finally, to prove Theorem \ref{thm: Countbyweight}(b), we need to count Mullineux fixed points in a given block.
+Finally, to prove Theorem \ref{thm: Countbyweight}(a), we need to count Mullineux fixed points in a given block.
 We will follow the idea of \cite[Theorem 3.5]{BessendrodtOlssonOnResidueSymbols}, although the proof is slightly more complicated since $e$ is even.

 \begin{definition} Define $\kappa(r,s)$ to be the number of tuples $(\gamma^1, \gamma^2, \ldots, \gamma^r; \tau)$ where the $\gamma^i$ and $\tau$ are partitions, $\tau$ has odd parts, and $|\tau|+2\sum_{i}|\gamma^i|=s.$ \end{definition}